inperegelion/this-day-in-history/README.md

 # On this Day

 You are looking at my test task, which I am doing for one UA / US IT company.
 This task is supposed to develop a widget to show which users have a Birthday today.
-I asked to change the domain to make a widget to present today's historical events from Wiki.
+I asked to change the domain to make a widget to present Who has Anniversary on the date.

 ## Implementation